t4sk/t4sk.github.io/video-scripts/gas.md

 We will set our `gas limit` to `3,000,000` and execute the function.

 Click on the transaction log, and scroll down.

-We see here next to the label `transaction cost` that 21506 `gas` was used.
+We see here next to the label `transaction cost` that`21,462 gas` was used.
 So we've sent `3,000,000` gas at 1 `wei` per gas and the transaction used `21,462 gas`.
 We expect our account to be refunded for the amount of gas that we didn't use, so the account should be deducted by `21,462` wei.

 Click on the account to check the balance, you can verify that adding `21,462` to the current balance equals 100 ether, we were refunded for the amount of gas that was not used.